ebenjs/express-api-jwt-auth/README.md

 ## Usage
 After install, you can type ```express-auth``` command in the console the view the help page.

-You can choose to generate a basic or full jwt auth code, by specifying the type as an argument for the command.
+In a directory with express already installed, you can choose to generate a basic or full jwt authentication code, specifying the type as an argument to the command.

 ### Example